mfathiabdallah/mfathiabdallah.github.io/_posts/2022-09-16-Graduation-masters.md

 Congratulations to Eleonora Valentia Sode Muda (From Indonesia) & Maria Gracia Guzman Velasquez (from Venezuela) for defending their Master's at [Ghent University](https://www.ugent.be/en){:target="_blank" rel="noopener"} (Faculty of Bioscience Engineering).

-Th two theses were under the supervision of Prof. Andreja Rajkovic (promoter) and Dr. Mohamed Fathi Abdallah (co-promoter) and Mr. Wannes H.R.
+The two theses were under the supervision of Prof. Andreja Rajkovic (promoter), Dr. Mohamed Fathi Abdallah (co-promoter) and Mr. Wannes H.R.
 Van Hassel (tutor from Sciensano for Maria Gracia).

 Eleonora studied the #in_vitro hepatic and intestinal #toxicity of #nanoplastics & #microcystins (MC-LR) in the framework of the EU Imptox project, while Maria studied the natural accumulation and depuration of #microcystins (MC-LR) in basil in the framework of the Cyantir project.